Summer Day Trip to Weeki Wachee Springs State Park

 You can swim, float, snorkel and even slide directly into the spring.
 The Cannonball and Pirates Revenge waterslides let you feel the rush of excitement as you slide down them again and again.
 And it’s kid-friendly, too, with lifeguards everywhere and a special pool for younger kids.
 The waterslides do have a height requirement of at least 42 inches for one and 48 inches for the other, so a quick height check would be a good idea before planning the visit.

 If tubing down a natural lazy river or paddling adventure along the chilly spring waters is more your speed, you can do that too!
 Tubes are available for an additional fee to relax and float down the lazy river of Weeki Wachee Preserve.
-We spotted turtles and fish swimming along beside us while we floated in our tubes.
+You might even see some beautiful wildlife.
+We spotted turtles and fish swimming alongside us while we floated in our tubes.

 Weeki Wachee Springs State Park kayaking